lambci/node-custom-lambda/README.md

 * This is a no-batteries-included runtime – you'll need to zip up any `node_modules` dependencies, including `aws-sdk` with your lambda function
+* It does not monkeypatch `console.log`, `console.error`, etc
+  functions to add extra timestamps and request IDs to each line you log as the official runtimes do.
+I believe this leads to fewer surprises and cleaner logs that are easier to parse by various tools – but if you're relying on this behaviour you'll need to add these fields yourself.
 * Cold start overhead of ~270ms for Node.js 10.x and ~290ms for 11.x – this
   is due to Node.js' increasingly slow startup time, [but they're working on it!](https://github.com/nodejs/node/issues/17058)